wmeikle33/Financial-Data-Management-Program/README.md

 During my time at SEMILeds, Finance received separate Excel exports for AP, AR, and inventory from different systems.
 Manually combining them was slow and error-prone.
 FinMerge automates merging these files into one unified dataset keyed by account & currency.

+# What FinMerge Does

+Reads multiple Excel/CSV files from --input folder Normalizes column names & types
+Joins on keys (e.g. account, currency)
+Outputs a single combined.csv with consistent schema

 Public, redaction‑safe sample of a company tool that **combines multiple Excel/CSV files with financial data** into a unified output.
 This repo demonstrates sample code — while keeping your **proprietary connectors and rules private**.